ben-dh3/broken_blog_application/challenges/02_building_a_route.md

 ## Routing

-Remember that a web server receives HTTP requests, execute some code depending on the received request, and returns a response.
+Remember that a web server receives HTTP requests, executes some code depending on the received request, and returns a response.

 To decide on what code to execute depending on the request, internally Flask